iamweswilson/iamweswilson-timeline/site/index.md

       fizzled out shortly after.
     link: //news.ycombinator.com/item?id=4866054
     linktext: Read the Hacker News post
-    title: 'Co-Founder, Awesomatic'
+    title: "Co-Founder, Awesomatic"
     year: 2012
   - copy: >
       Techstars opened one of their signature startup incubator programs in San Antonio as a means to attract and create cloud-based startups.
 San Antonio became a temporary home to some exciting startups like Cloudability, Keen.io and Distil.
 At the time I was pretty tied into the local startup community, so I was asked to be a mentor.
 Imposter syndrome run wild!
-    image: ts_cloud.jpg
+    image: /images/ts_cloud.jpg
-    title: 'Mentor, Techstars Cloud'
+    title: "Mentor, Techstars Cloud"
     year: 2012
   - copy: >
       Previously known as ZippKid (a name purchased through BrandStack), we